TheBlackOutsider/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line : display third lines
-7-file create a file with the special character in its name 8-cwd_state : writes the output of a command into a file
+7-file create a file with the special character in its name 8-cwd_state : writes the output of a command into a file 9-duplicate_last_line : duplicate the last line of iacta file